robinovitch61/hotstuff/README.md

 - [x] Add the ability to change the plot/canvas/table size by dragging the borders [5]
 - [x] Fix bug with runtime/timesteps not resetting [5]
 - [x] More reasonable sig figs in plots (10th of degree) [5]
-- [ ] Theory explanation section/popup [5]
+- [x] Theory explanation section/popup [5]
 - [ ] Differentiate between conduction and convection just for user tracking.
 Remove unidirectional option from app.
+No source/target terminology?
+[5]
+- [ ] Deal with math for radiative heat transfer (incomplete/wrong right now?)
+[5]
 - [ ] Logo + favicon [5]
 - [ ] Limits on resizing panels [5]
 - [ ] Fun default model (models?)
 [5]